Creating a Subscription Product

 ↑ Back to top

-Setting a sign-up fee on a subscription charges customers a one-time amount to sign-up for a subscription.
+Setting a sign-up fee on a subscription charges customers a one-time amount to sign up for a subscription.

 This sign-up fee is in addition to any recurring amount that you have set for the subscription product.
 For example, if you create a subscription product for $75 per month with a $200 sign-up fee, the subscription’s initial total during checkout will be $275.
 Then $75 a month after that.

 Sign-up fees always process at the beginning of the subscription, even when the subscription includes a free trial.
-If the the subscription product has a free trial + a sign up fee, a customer pays the sign-up fee on the initial payment/purchase but not the first recurring total.
+If the subscription product has a free trial + a sign-up fee, a customer pays the sign-up fee on the initial payment/purchase but not the first recurring total.
 For example, if you create a subscription product for $75 per month, with a $200 sign-up fee and a 30-day free trial, the customer’s payment at checkout will be $200 (the sign-up fee only).

 If you need to charge the sign-up fee after a trial period ends, take a look at this use for Charging a Sign-Up Fee after a Free Trial Period.
 Note that it does require additional extensions.